NCronJob-Dev/NCronJob/docs/features/startup-jobs.md

 Of course, the call to `RunAtStartup` can also be chained to the registration of a standard CRON job.
 This setup may be useful, for instance, when one wants to prime a cache before the application starts, and then regularly refresh its content.

-It may happen that the specified startup job runs task that are required for the application setup.
-For those cases, when one cannot tolerate a startup job to fail, the `RunAtStartup` method accepts an optional parameter `shouldCrashOnFailure`.
-When set to `true`, the specified job is expected to complete in a successful state.
-Otherwise, an exception will be thrown preventing the application start.
+It may happen that the specified startup job runs task that are allowed to fail without impairing the application setup.
+For those cases, when one can tolerate a startup job to fail, the `RunAtStartup` method accepts an optional parameter `shouldCrashOnFailure`:
+- When set to `false`, any exception thrown by the job will be ignored.
+- Otherwise, when unspecified (or set to `true`), the job is expected to complete in a successful state, or an exception will be thrown preventing the application start.

 ## Example Use Case